 Professor Emeritus Thomas Cooke’s research about the effects of job licensing and community factors upon migration was recently featured in UConn Today.
 You can read the entry here: https://today.uconn.edu/2022/09/uconn-researcher-says-job-licensing-doesnt-keep-people-from-moving-community-plays-bigger-role

 Ken Foote recently appeared on Wisconsin Public Radio discussing his research on how Americans memorialize mass tragedies in the public landscape You can listen to the interview here: https://www.wpr.org/memorializing-mass-tragedies-through-landscape

 Congratulations to Sungmin Jang for successfully defending his dissertation.
 His dissertation title is: The Evolution of American Media Perceptions and Portrayal of Geopolitics on the Korean Peninsula

-Congratulations to Mary Buchanan for successfully defending her dissertation.
-Her dissertation title is: Exploring Landscape Futures for Local Food Production in Northeastern Connecticut.
+Congratulations to Ji Won Suh for successfully defending her dissertation.
+Her dissertation title is: Reconstructing and Identifying Historic Land Use Land Cover in Northeastern U.S.